 But the next steps won’t only be about using AI/ML algorithms to automate the way in which networks react to current events.
 The future of autonomous networks is all about AI/ML-powered predictions.
 This means that the network can constantly assess huge volumes of historical data about usage and problems, adjust to meet expected demand in advance, and actually prevent issues – or at least mitigate them so they do they impact customer service.

 The keys to autonomous networks becoming the norm across the entire telecommunications industry are openness and standardization.
 As such, TM Forum Open Digital Architecture (ODA) and Open RAN have a huge part to play.
-They will make possible the standardized southbound APIs that will underpin the network communication protocols upon which effective AI/ML rely.
+They will make possible the standardized southbound APIs that will underpin the network communication protocols upon which effective AI/ML in telecom rely.

 The effects of telecommunications network automation on this scale will be felt in many areas outside the traditional “core” telco landscape.
 The process will drive optimization and cost efficiencies in a huge number of developing vertical industries, impacting autonomous cars, Industry 4.0, smart cities and homes, telemedicine and many others.